 Food & Water For Long-Term Storage Emergency Supplies

-A major earthquake will cause damage to your underground water system, this will leave you with no running water.
-Power and transportation will also be affected and will cause food shortages and gas/electric cooking will not be available.
+A major earthquake will cause damage to your underground water system, this may leave you with no running water.
+Power and transportation will also be affected and could cause food shortages, with gas/electric utilities being interrupted, cooking will become a challenge.
 You need to prepare for enough water, non-cook food, or an alternative cooking method.

 OTHER OPTIONS FOR EMERGENCY FOOD SUPPLIES

 Canned fruits and vegetables that are packed in water on their own are good choices.
 Avoid the heavy syrup that creates an unnatural thirst.

 Consider alternative methods.
 A camping stove is probably the easiest way to go without making things complicated.
 TIP: If you lose power, plan to eat first the food from the refrigerator, then the freezer, then the pantry.

 We’ve put together a variety of grocery list items for your choices of 2-week emergency food supply in our Family Preparedness Calculator.
 Click here to download your free report.